devdupont/METAR-RasPi/README.md

 * Violet - LIFR

+At the end of a line scroll:

-Holding select button at the end of a line scroll displays iden selection screen
+* Holding select button displays iden selection screen

+* Holding left and right buttons gives option to shutdown the Pi

+* Shutdown option also available during station selection